J0nas229/BlackMine/README.md

 # BlackMine (PHP7)
 ### BlackMine is a Minecraft: PE Server Software with an improved Generator and a lot more features.

+## warning now all plugins work on mcpe 1.1.0 update

 Note:

 BlackMine is for all.
 Anyone can copy-paste are code and other features.